tgimond/DevOps/README.md

 # Question 2-1 What are testcontainers?
 The testcontainers provide the needed tools to test the created containers regarding their dependencies.

+# Question 3-1

+# Important commands:
+chmod 400 /mnt/wsl/id_rsa #set the good rights to id_rsa
+ansible -i ansible/inventories/setup.yml  all -m ping #Test the connectivity of the host in the inventory ansible all -i inventories/setup.yml -m setup -a "filter=ansible_distribution*" #setup the module with patterns that match ansible_distribution ansible all -i inventories/setup.yml -m yum -a "name=httpd state=absent" --become #Ensure that apache httpd server is not installed.